 Okay, now that we have a double bass foundation, let’s add some different rhythms to your footwork.

 Start by taking playing the first three 16th notes of every quarter note.
 (You could think of this as two16th notes and one quarter note.)
-Work up playing these both 8th notes and quarter notes with your lead hand.
+Work up playing all of these with 8th notes, quarter notes, and on the upbeats (ands) with your lead hand.

 Now play one quarter note and two 16th notes.

 Next, we will play just the first two 16th notes

 Now play the first two, and last 16th notes.

 Here is another fill incorporating the double bass.
 In a measure of 16th notes, divide the hands and feet as – 2 hands, 4 feet, 2 hands, 4 feet, and 4 hands.
 The next measure has the same order flipped.